One of our all-time favorite vegetarian Mexican recipes?

 Char The Poblano Peppers: Start by charring the peppers.
 You can do so by roasting the chili peppers directly over the flame of a gas stove set to medium, grilling them on a medium heat grill, placing them under a hot broiler, or on a traditional comal.

-Once the chilis are charred, place them in a bowl and cover them with a plate large enough to cover the bowl.
+Once the chilis are charred, place them in a bowl and cover them with a large plate to cover the bowl.
 Set the chilis aside and let stand until they've steamed a bit and are cool enough to handle about 10 minutes.
-Use a folded over paper towel or the back of a butter knife to rub off charred skin (it's okay if you don't get every last bit).
+Use a folded-over paper towel or the back of a butter knife to rub off charred skin (it's okay if you don't get every last bit).

 Saute The Onions: Meanwhile, heat the oil in a large frying nonstick pan over medium heat.
-Add the garlic and a pinch of salt and cook, stirring occasionally, until starting to soften, about 2 minutes.
-Add the onions and cook, stirring occasionally, until onions are golden brown, about 12 minutes.
+Add the garlic and a pinch of salt and cook, occasionally stirring, until starting to soften about 2 minutes.
+Add the onions and cook, occasionally stirring, until onions are golden brown, about 12 minutes.

 To finish, add a splash of liquid (broth or water) and scrape up all the browned bits on the bottom of the pan then stir to combine it all.
 Remove from heat, taste, and add more salt as needed.